Here are some important information for the Valmalenco UltraDistance Trail 2022.

 The organization will carry out random checks before the start, during the race, and at the end of the race.

-For the safety of the athletes, the front panels must have sufficient charge to illuminate during all hours of darkness (10 hours for the VUT and 16 hours for the Bernina 100 miles).
+For the safety of the athletes, the front panels must have sufficient charge to illuminate during all hours of darkness (10 hours).
 In the case of faceplates with rechargeable batteries it is not necessary to have spare batteries, however they will have to last all night.

 Course assistants are authorized to stop the athlete with the control panel off.